UBD-AIIT-Global-Project/documents/other/development_environment/setup4web.md

 ## 3. Create a shortcut of Git-Bash on desktop

-You only start "shortcutMaker.exe", and you find "Git-Bash" on your desktop.
+You only start ["shortcutMaker.exe"](https://drive.google.com/file/d/0B0JdxUCwdD_UQjhFcU83LWFEY2c/view?usp=sharing), and you find "Git-Bash" on your desktop.
-"shortcutMaker.exe" is this repository.
-Please download it and start it.
+Please download "shortcutMaker.exe" and start it.
 You use this shortcut from now on.

 ## 4.Make a Virtual environment